ROCm/MIOpen/doc/src/cache.md

 Kernel Cache
 ============

-MIOpen will cache binary kernels to disk, so they don't need to be compiled the next time application is ran.
+MIOpen will cache binary kernels to disk, so they don't need to be compiled the next time the application is run.
 This cache is stored by default in `$HOME/.cache/miopen`.
 This location can be customized at build time by setting the `MIOPEN_CACHE_DIR` cmake variable.

 Clear the cache
 ---------------